SanJacobs/satscalc/README.md

 ## State of development

-It's basically in a usable state now, the first proper alpha release is coming up.
+It's basically in a usable state now.

 Currently, the only ruleset implemented is the one for advertisement and short-term work.
 Others may be added in the future.